 Students on this course will receive a rigorous and well-rounded training programme in the performing arts.
 Every student attends weekly Ballet, PBT, Contemporary/Modern, Flexibility, Musical Theatre, Cardio and Acting classes.
 Students may also attend Tap and/or Theatre Craft classes.
 The course programme builds and changes over the academic year, encompassing expert tuition across many different dance styles and skill sets.

 We work with each student on an individual basis to select and create a personalised diploma programme, which may include one, two or all three course awards on offer, dependent on their own preferences and ability.
 The course awards are taught through a mixture of group classes, home study and private tuition, which are included in the course.

 Wednesdays are 'Workshop Days'; visiting faculty and industry professionals hone our students' technique, teach new skills and/or dance styles and offer our students a wider experience of professional choreography and technical requirements.
 We are proud of our highly qualified and varied faculty, enabling our students to forge important professional connections and gain insight into the theatrical world.
 They will gain knowledge of the performing arts as a performer, manager, technician and teacher for the theatre, television and film industries.

-Our curriculum also ensures that students are taught key employment skills; students are coached in audition technique, film and video work, voice-overs, green screen, CVs, show reels, digital and social media skills, funding and professional bodies such as Equity, employment contracts and even tax, insurance and accountancy.
+Our curriculum ensures students are taught key employment skills; students are coached in audition technique, film and video work, voice-overs, green screen, CVs, show reels, digital and social media skills, funding and professional bodies such as Equity, employment contracts and even tax, insurance and accountancy.

 We teach our students how to take care of their physical health through fitness, nutrition and safe dance practices.
-We also teach our students how to take care of their psychological health through well-being classes and by connecting them with our well-being lead, Dr. Sarah Raspin.
+We also teach our students how to care for their own psychological health and wellbeing.

 Students on the 1 year Foundation Course will have many varied opportunities to perform, including: